ricardoemerson/create-react-tsx-component/README.md

 This extension creates a Functional Component for React and React Native in a named folder using Typescript by default and Styled Components (optionally).

 It is also possible to create components using Javascript using files with extension `.jsx` or `.js`.
-In VSCode settings it is possible change the extension of files that will be used to create the components.

 ## Configuration for use (tsx, jsx or js)

 ![Usage](images/component-settings.png)

-Example of `Settings.json`:
+Example of `settings.json`:

 ```json
 {